lewis6991/impatient.nvim/README.md

 ### Restores the preloader

-Neovim currently places its own loader for searching runtime files at the front of `packer.loaders`.
+Neovim currently places its own loader for searching runtime files at the front of `package.loaders`.
 This prevents any preloaders in `package.preload` from being used.
 This plugin fixes that by moving the default package preloader to run before Neovims loader.

 ### Implements cache for all loaded Lua modules